 Now that this has been covered (and you can read more about my personal experiences online here), allow me to get back to explaining the main point of this article in detail, which is…

 How I made $1,000+ selling domain names (my personal formula):

 1) First I created a big website in 2013 on making money online (you’re on it now!) and have made it grow considerably since.
 For proof of how it’s doing, I have provided this case study.
 And here is a more updated one.

 2) On it, I promote a program called Wealthy Affiliate.

 3) Wealthy Affiliate, in addition to being a program on online marketing education has also expanded and actually entered the domain name world in 2016 and began selling them to it’s members.

-5) I’ve been able to generate over $1,000 in sales since this began with about 20% of those sales coming from people who have renewed the domain they purchased.
+5) With regards to the domains I’ve sold through them, I’ve been able to generate over $1,000 in sales since this began with about 20% of those sales coming from people who have renewed the domain they purchased.

 An ever increasing opportunity:

 The basic idea is that the more members I get into that program (who benefit from it), the more people will sign up and buy websites, which will continually earn me $1 for each one initially and then $1 recurring for the same people who renew it.